This Is What Parts Of California Look Like After A Huge Mudslide

-Police have said the devastation is like something from "World War One" after a mudslide ripped through parts of Southern California.
+Police have said the devastation is like something from "World War I" after a mudslide ripped through parts of Southern California.

-Emergency services, including firefighters assisted by helicopters, went house to house pulling people out of the mud.
+Emergency services, including firefighters assisted by helicopters, went from house to house pulling people out of the mud.

 Advertisement

-The floods and mudslides have shut down more 30 miles (48km) of the main coastal road.
+The floods and mudslides have shut down more 30 miles of the main coastal road.

 Thousands of homes and businesses have been either damaged or destroyed by the mudslides.